aaronsaray/aaronsaray.com/_posts/2016-02-22-first-confident-coder-column.markdown

 #### End Notes

 Now, I am confident that I can determine if this was request was indeed a POST.
 And, in the spirit of confident coding for peer review, please feel free to send me your thoughts, questions, or critiques.
 If you'd like me to cover something in an upcoming column, don't be afraid to ask.

+> This entry is republished from the original columns included years ago in the [PHP Architect](http://phparch.com) magazine.
+I really recommend purchasing the magazine to get timely articles, columns and PHP news.